What Is Microsoft 365 GCC High? A Complete Guide for Defense Contractors

 GCC

-Microsoft 365 GCC is built for US government agencies and regulated entities.
+Microsoft 365 GCC is built for US government agencies and regulated entities with requirements that are not as strict as certain defense regulations, especially in state, local government, and federal civilian.
 It offers improved data residency controls by keeping data within the US, but it still runs on Azure Commercial infrastructure.
-While GCC can support DFARS 7012 and CMMC Level 1, some services may not meet the strict access controls required for export-controlled data.
+While GCC can support DFARS 7012 and CMMC Level 2 for CUI Basic, some services may not meet the strict access controls required for export-controlled data.
 Support staff may include non-US persons.

 GCC High

-Microsoft 365 GCC High is designed specifically for DIB organizations and cabinet-level agencies like the FBI.
+Microsoft 365 GCC High is designed specifically for DIB organizations and cabinet-level agencies like the FBI that handle highly sensitive data.
 It provides a higher level of assurance by running on Azure Government infrastructure, storing data exclusively in US data centers, and limiting access to screened US citizens only.
 It is the only Microsoft 365 environment available to contractors that meets all of DFARS 7012 C-G, ITAR, EAR, and CMMC Level 2 and 3 requirements.

-In simple terms: GCC High is the version of Microsoft 365 with the underlying infrastructure, security, data residency, and personnel controls required by the DoD.
+In simple terms: GCC High is the version of Microsoft 365 with the underlying infrastructure, security, data residency, data sovereignty, and personnel controls required by the DoD to safeguard all categories of CUI.

 Note that there is also Microsoft 365 DoD, a restricted environment for use by the Department of Defense and authorized entities only that meets DoD SRG Level 5.
 Microsoft says if you are not in the DoD, don't worry about this cloud tenant so we’ll limit our focus to the three below.